Former Afghanistan batting coach and Indian National, Umesh Patwal, has been appointed the new head coach of the Nepali men’s cricket team on Friday.

 “Special thanks to ICC and Sports Council of Nepal for putting an extra effort to make sure I’ve been appointed as the head coach of Nepal”, Patwal said.

 “Hopefully, what we’ve thought about in next few months, we need to make sure that we all come together as Nepal Cricket fraternity to help Nepal grow as cricketing Nation”, he further added.

 After the departure of Pubudu Dassanayake, the former coach in 2016, ICC assigned local coach Jagat Tamata in 2017.

-He has served as Afghanistan batting coach during the 2014 World Twenty20 and the 2014 Asia Cup in Bangladesh.
-In 2018, He was again hired on the same role during Afghanistan’s Inaugural test match against India.
+He has served as Afghanistan’s batting coach during the 2014 World Twenty20 and the 2014 Asia Cup in Bangladesh.
+In 2018, He was again hired in the same role during Afghanistan’s Inaugural test match against India.

-Meanwhile, Patwal’s contract is set for a one year only.
+Meanwhile, Patwal’s contract is set for one year only.

 Who is Umesh Patwal?